preciousken/preciousken/Readme.md

 - 🚧 Full Stack MERN Developer skilled in the design, development, integration, and testing of software using Python, Typescript, Nodejs, javaScript, and other related technologies.
-I am significantly knowledgeable in the workings of the centralized web and can develop scalable applications, monolithic or microservice-based, with every part communicating with each other through efficient queues and powerful APIs to solve real-life problems while putting the users at the heart of all iteration.
+I am significantly knowledgeable in the workings of the centralized and decentralized web and can develop scalable applications, monolithic or microservice-based, with every part communicating with each other through efficient queues and powerful APIs to solve real-life problems while putting the users at the heart of all iteration.